ExtendJ/ExtendJ-Explorer/readme.txt

 x [==, !=] <Boolean>;
 x [==, !=] Array(<String> | <Integer>);

 ------------ Styles
-It is possible for the UI part of JastAddJ to get information about how nodes should look by reading the configuration file.
-This can be done by adding a style {} inside a node after filter {}, if it exist.
+It is possible for the UI part of JastAddAd to get information about how nodes should look by reading the configuration file.
+This can be done by adding a -style{} inside a node after -filter{}, if it exist.
 See example:

-include{
+-include{
   Stmt {
-    filter{
+    -filter{
       ...
     }
-    style{
+    -style{
       node-color = #ff0000;
       border-style = "dashed";
     }